 It is also unclear how decreasing alcohol-impaired driving crashes and fatalities may impact equity for non-drivers involved in fatal alcohol-impaired driving crashes.
 Fatal alcohol-impaired driving crashes are more likely to occur in September (9.5%) and July (9.4%), on a weekend (26%), in hours of darkness (68%), in clear/cloudy weather conditions (90%), in urban areas (56%), and on non-interstate roads (87%).
-Since fatal alcohol-impaired driving crashes have the potential to impact multiple non-driver groups and may occur under a myriad of conditions, and since there is limited evidence about how various non-drivers may be impacted by lowering the per se BAC, this relationship is also unclear.
+Since fatal alcohol-impaired driving crashes have the potential to impact multiple non-driver groups and may occur under a myriad of conditions, and since there is limited evidence about how various non-drivers may be impacted by lowering the per se BAC, it is also unclear how provisions may impact equity for non-drivers.